The Virtual Leader's Roadmap

 It’s Our Ship: Putting the Leadership Roadmap to Work

-For organizations that want to get serious about improving performance, this presentation delivers examples of the Leadership Roadmap in action.
-Abrashoff brings to life stories of how the principles that led the transformation of the USS Benfold have been put into action at companies and organizations looking to harness the power of their most important asset – their people.
-He shows real leaders achieving dramatic results as they work to address their most pressing people challenges: collaboration, commitment, cohesion, accountability, engagement, rapid and continual innovation and diversity in the workforce.
+For organizations that want to get serious about improving performance, this presentation delivers examples of the Mike’s Leadership Roadmap in action.
+Mike reveals how the principles that led the transformation of the USS Benfold have been put into action at companies and organizations looking to harness the power of their most important asset – their people.
+He shows real leaders achieving dramatic results as they work to address their most pressing people challenges: collaboration, commitment, cohesion, accountability, engagement, rapid and continual innovation, safety and diversity in the workforce.
 In example after example, the lessons from the Benfold clearly translate across all kinds of organizations – corporations, small business, non-profits and government.
-Abrashoff shows audiences, by example, how to use their new leadership toolkit.
-“It's Our Ship” goes deep into the how-tos of creating a culture where everyone takes ownership and responsibility for taking performance to the next level.
+Mike shows audiences, by example, how to use their new leadership toolkit.
+“It's Our Ship” goes deep into the how-tos of creating a culture where everyone takes ownership and responsibility for raising performance to the next level.